Open Innovation Initiatives for Global Health

 We believe in science as a force for good.
 Which is why we engage in open innovation initiatives for global health that collaboratively accelerate research and development to address unmet medical needs of the developing world.

 Under the leadership of the non-for-profit organization Drugs for Neglected Diseases initiative (DNDi) based in Geneva, since 2017, along with other pharmaceutical companies, we have joined forces to boost the discovery of novel medicines against Chagas disease and leishmaniasis.
 To reduce time and costs, millions of unique compounds were selected across corporate libraries by means of computational approaches to refine the search iteratively in the hunt for new treatment leads.
 This initiative has proven the success of a transformative open innovation model through which participating companies can simultaneously search for new treatments.

 Read more here.

-We have renewed our commitment and contribution to the WIPO Re:Search Consortium co-led by BIO Ventures for Global Health (BVGH) and WIPO, until 2022.
-This Consortium engages private industry to early-stage R&D for vaccines, diagnostics and drugs, as well as capacity building, to address the unmet medical needs of the developing world.
-In particular, the Consortium contributes in the fight against neglected tropical diseases, malaria and tuberculosis by catalyzing innovation, harnessing the power of public-private partnerships, and making intellectual property and knowledge available to the global health research community.
-To date, we have supported research for neglected tropical diseases like Onchocerciasis and Buruli ulcer and will continue with focus on Schistosomiasis.
+We have contributed, for six years,to the WIPO Re:Search Consortium co-led by BIO Ventures for Global Health (BVGH) and WIPO, until 2022.
+This Consortium engaged private industry to early-stage R&D for vaccines, diagnostics and drugs, as well as capacity building, to address the unmet medical needs of the developing world.
+In particular, the Consortium focused on neglected tropical diseases, malaria and tuberculosis by catalyzing innovation, harnessing the power of public-private partnerships, and making intellectual property and knowledge available to the global health research community.

 Who is behind?